Jeiwan/uniswapv3-book/content/docs/milestone_4/multi-pool-swaps.md

 ```

 1. `SwapSingleParams` takes pool parameters, input amount, and a limiting price–this is pretty much identical to what
 we had before.
-Notice, that `data` is not longer required.
+Notice, that `data` is no longer required.
 1. `SwapParams` takes path, output amount recipient, input amount, and minimal output amount.
 The latter parameter
 replaces `sqrtPriceLimitX96` because, when doing multi-pool swaps, we cannot use the slippage protection from Pool
 contract (which uses a limiting price).
-We need to implement another slippage protection, which checks final output amount
+We need to implement another slippage protection, which checks the final output
-and compares it with `minAmountOut`: the slippage protection fails when final output amount is less than `minAmountOut`.
+amount and compares it with `minAmountOut`: the slippage protection fails when the final output amount is smaller than
+`minAmountOut`.

 ### Core Swapping Logic